licensezero/paritylicense.com/index.md

 ---
 title: The Parity Public License
-description: the free for open source license
+description: the free for open software license
 layout: default
 ---